julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   document assumes you have access to Azure resources though these instructions should be fairly similar on other cloud providers (e.g., Amazon).
 They also assume familiarity with Unix, Docker, and Unidata technology in general.
+You must have `sudo' priviliges on your Azure host which will hopfully be provided to you be default.
 You will have to be comfortable entering commands at the Unix command line.
 We will be using Docker images defined at the [Unidata-Dockerfiles repository] in addition to a configuration specifically planned for AMS 2016 demonstrations project [AMS 2016 demonstrations project].

   [Microsoft Azure VM] https://azure.microsoft.com